How to Test a Car Battery with a Multimeter

 When to Charge the Battery

-Charging makes sense when: the battery reads between 12.0V and 12.5V, the battery is less than three years old, and it holds its charge normally after being recharged.
-A smart charger (also called a trickle charger or battery maintainer) is the safest way to charge β it monitors voltage and stops automatically to prevent overcharging.
-Allow 8β12 hours for a full charge, then retest with your multimeter.
+A smart charger, also called a trickle charger or battery maintainer, is the safest way to charge.
+It monitors voltage and stops automatically to prevent overcharging.
+Allow 8 to 12 hours for a full charge, then retest with your multimeter.

 When to Replace the Battery